rezzraj/flight-data-analysis-and-prediction-ai-model/README.md

 **Random Forest Regressor showed better accuracy and lower error margin.**
 ---
-## **Also added feature importance graph for random forests model ie. which features the model is most sensitive to**
+## **Also added feature importance graph for random forests model ie. which features the model is most sensitive to in visualization folder**

 ---